openzipkin/zipkin/README.md

 However, running the job will improve performance of dependencies queries.

-#### Cassandra
-The [Cassandra v1](zipkin-storage/cassandra-v1) component uses Cassandra 2.2+ features, but is tested against the latest patch of Cassandra 3.11.

-The CQL was written in 2015, based on the original Cassandra schema from Twitter, and since been extended.
-Spans are stored as opaque thrifts, which means you cannot query fields in cqlsh.
-The schema was designed for scale, including manually implemented indexes to make querying larger data more performant.

-Note: This store requires a [job to aggregate](https://github.com/openzipkin/zipkin-dependencies) dependency links.

 ## Running the server from source
 The [Zipkin server](zipkin-server) receives spans via HTTP POST and respond to queries from its UI.
 It can also run collectors, such as RabbitMQ or Kafka.